dillonkearns/elm-review-no-primitive-type-alias/README.md

 ## Rationale

-Type Aliases that point to simple primitive types can give a false sense of security because they these type aliases provide a label that you could use in unexpected ways without getting compiler feedback.
+Type Aliases that point to simple primitive types can give a false sense of security because these type aliases provide a label that you could use in unintended ways without getting compiler feedback.
 For example, if you have two type definitions

 ```elm
 type alias UserId = String